What is the FRNSW environmental investigation about?

-FSANZ has recommended final health based guidance values for PFOS and PFOA in the form of a tolerable daily intake.
-A tolerable daily intake is a level of daily oral exposure over a lifetime that is considered to be without significant health risk for humans.
+Food Standards Australia and New Zealand (FSANZ) has recommended final health based guidance values for perfluorooctane sulfonate [external link] (PFOS) and perfluorooctanoic acid [external link] (PFOA) in the form of a tolerable daily intake (TDI).
+A TDI is a level of daily oral exposure over a lifetime that is considered to be without significant health risk for humans.

-How can I find out more and be kept informed about the environmental investigation?
+How can I find out more and be kept informed about FRNSW environmental investigations?

-FRNSW will update the community throughout the environmental investigation.
+FRNSW will update the community throughout environmental investigations.
 This will include:

-- project website updates including updates to the FAQs
+- Project website updates including updates to frequently asked questions

-- direct liaison with residents where sampling is occurring on their property
+- Direct liaison with property owners where sampling is occurring.